tuxfuxch/yarc/webinterface.yarc/readme.md

      - no keyboard use
      - SVG images (default setting is use of *.png images)
      - Swipe-area not working perfectly (long-touch doesn't work and sometimes it scrolls where it should not)
+  * I heard: it's working fine on IE10

 ###Settings

   * General
     - **Window title**: if you have multiple XBMC's around, you can give a name to the Window title
-    - **Buttons instead of touch area**: get rid of the swipe area and get in return buttons with that functionality
     - **Hide preview pictures**: if your browser crashes because of to many pictures or you just don't want them, you can get rid of them
     - **Use SVG**: just because I like it, if you want some pictures to be SVG, you can set this.
 Some mobile browsers don't support them
     - **Hide watched movies and series**
     - **Max list length (0 for no limit)**: if you want to reduce the items shown in the GUI you can say here what you like.
 Set to 0 if you don't want a limit
     - **Hide language functions and flags**: if you don't use this feature, you don't need to see it and can make some space on the screen
+  * Remote
+    - **Buttons instead of touch area**: get rid of the swipe area and get in return buttons with that functionality
+    - **Set hight of swipe area**: set a css value for hight.
+Supported: em, ex, px, vh (% of viewport height)
   * Movies
     - **Hide genre selection**: if you don't need this feature, get rid of it and make some space on the screen
     - **Hide search field**: if you don't need this feature, get rid of it and make some space on the screen